selective-php/basepath/README.md

 We also need a rule to "redirect" the sub-directories to the front-controller in `public/index.php`.

-Create a `.htaccess` file above the `public/` directory with this content:
+Create a second `.htaccess` file above the `public/` directory with this content:

 ```htaccess
 RewriteEngine on